kif01/HubSpot-OpsHub-AI/README.md

-# HubSpot OpsHub & AI Use Case Example
+# HubSpot Operations Hub & AI Use Case Example
 A small use case to show the “Art of the Possible” when it comes to extending HubSpot capabilities using Operations Hub.

 ## Use Case Example